Redeem at 7,000+ hotels worldwide

 The American Express Marriott Bonvoy Card offers 51,000 Marriott Bonvoy points as a signup bonus upon spending $3,000 in the first three months, when you sign up through a referral link.

-Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since the 10,000 Bonvoy points you’d earn as a referral bonus would outweigh the savings you’d obtain via Great Canadian Rebates.
+Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since you’d earn 10,000 Bonvoy points as a referral bonus from that card.

-Let's face it: annual fees suck, big time.
-But if you do the math, you'll see that the signup bonus more than offsets your $120 outlay.
-To give you an idea of what the bonus of 51,000 points can get you:
+Let’s face it: annual fees suck, big time.
+But if you do the math, you’ll see that the signup bonus more than offsets your $120 outlay.
+To give you an idea of what the bonus of 50,000 points within the Marriott Bonvoy program can get you:

 Redeem 50,000 Marriott points for a free night at a Category 6 hotel (retail cost: $500+)